developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - If this Managed Configuration is not specified, when the key code is sent, the FN keyboard state is not changed.
 This causes the key to be interpreted as an FN key or not based on the existing state.

-### Key Mapping Configuration - Action Add Mapping Behavior Type Send Key Code Shift
+### Action Add Mapping Behavior Type Send Key Code Shift

 This Managed Configuration allows an Administrator using an EMM to alter how a key code is sent as the behavior for a specified key a specified state when the value ***Send Key Code*** is chosen for the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type** and should be specified only if the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type Send Key Code** is specified.